Get an instant quote for gas & electricity at a UK company putting environmental friendliness first.

-That’s now 2 years and 4 months since switching and I’m still very happy with Bulb and have been spreading the word to family and friends (my Dad switched around the same time with no problems either).
+That’s over two and a half years since switching and I’m still very happy with Bulb and have been spreading the word to family and friends (my Dad switched around the same time with no problems either).

 Bulb will pay any exit fees